Heavy cruiser: World War II

 The largest heavy cruisers were the Alaska-class large cruisers, which were designed as "cruiser killers".
 They resembled contemporary battlecruisers or battleships in general appearance, as well as having main armament and displacement equal or greater than that of capital ships of the First World War.
-However, they were actually upscaled heavy cruisers, as their machinery layout and the possession of a single rudder was based on cruisers rather than that of capital ships.
-The Alaska-class cruisers lacked the sophisticated underwater protection system of true capital ships, making them vulnerable to shells and torpedoes that hit under the waterline.
-They also had proportionately less weight in armour at 28.4% of displacement, in contrast to the British battlecruiser HMS Hood of 30%, the German Scharnhorst and the U.S. Navy's North Carolina-class battleships of 40%.
+However, the Alaskas were actually upscaled heavy cruisers, as their machinery layout and the possession of a single rudder was based on cruisers rather than that of battleships or battlecruisers.
+Furthermore the Alaskas lacked the sophisticated underwater protection system featured in battleships and battlecruisers, making them vulnerable to shells and torpedoes that hit under the waterline.
+The Alaskas also had proportionately less weight in armour at 28.4% of displacement, in contrast to the British battlecruiser HMS Hood of 30%, the German Scharnhorst and the U.S. Navy's North Carolina-class battleships of 40%.
 Effectively, the Alaskas were ill-protected to stand up against the guns of true battleships and battlecruisers, and as carrier escorts they were much more expensive than the Baltimores while having only slightly better anti-aircraft capabilities.
-Given low priority by the USN, only two members of the class were completed and they saw little service as World War II ended not long after their commissioning.
+Given low priority by the USN, only two members of the Alaskas were completed and they saw little service as World War II ended not long after their commissioning.

 Heavy cruisers fell out of use after the Second World War, with the Royal Navy decommissioning its last three (HMS London, HMS Cumberland, and HMS Devonshire) by the early 1950s.
 Some existing US heavy cruisers lasted well through the 1970s, with the last all-gun ship USS Newport News decommissioning in 1975.
 USS Chicago, USS Columbus and USS Albany, which had been converted to guided missile cruisers (US hull symbol CG), were laid up between 1975 and 1980.